Van Dyck’s Ecce Homo painting

 Unrecorded Spanish Artist (19th century)

-Christ at the Column Spain, 19th century Elephant ivory 22.8 x 7 x 3cm This sculpture was identified as a deliberately aged fake during the conservation of the ivories in the Barber’s collection in 2012.
+Unrecorded Spanish Artist Christ at the Column Spain, 19th century Elephant ivory 22.8 x 7 x 3cm This sculpture was identified as a deliberately aged fake during the conservation of the ivories in the Barber’s collection in 2012.
 It may have been copied from 13th-century statues called ‘ivory corpora’ (sculptures of the crucified Christ).
-The suffering of Christ … Read more
+The … Read more

 Unrecorded French Artist (19th century)

-Mirror back carved with a Tournament Scene Paris (?), 19th century imitation of the French 14th-century style Elephant ivory 8.4 cm diameter including four pierced lions on the rim This is a 19th-century imitation of a mirror back carved in the French 14th-century style.
+Unrecorded French Artist Mirror back carved with a Tournament Scene Paris (?), 19th century imitation of the French 14th-century style Elephant ivory 8.4 cm diameter including four pierced lions on the rim This is a 19th-century imitation of a mirror back carved in the French 14th-century style.
 It is closely based on genuine examples.
-The availability of ivory … Read more
+The … Read more

 Unrecorded French Artist (early 14th century)

-Casket with Scenes of Chivalry and Love Paris (?), early 14th century Elephant ivory; brass brackets, straps and handles (later additions) 9.5 x 23.2 x 13.6cm This is one of nine such caskets (or coffrets) known to have survived complete, most others are in prestigious museum collections around the world, including the British Museum, London, … Read more
+Unrecorded French Artist Casket with Scenes of Chivalry and Love Paris (?), early 14th century Elephant ivory; brass brackets, straps and handles (later additions) 9.5 x 23.2 x 13.6cm This is one of nine such caskets (or coffrets) known to have survived complete, most others are in prestigious museum collections around the world, including the … Read more

 (Hermann) Max Pechstein (1881 – 1955)

-(Hermann) Max Pechstein Still Life in Grey Berlin, signed and dated 1913 Oil on canvas 100.3 x 74.6 cm Signed with monogram and dated upper right: HMP This colourful still life presents an unusual combination of objects including a cauliflower, a blue and white Chinese jar and a carved wooden stool from Cameroon (then a … Read more
+(Hermann) Max Pechstein Still Life in Grey Berlin, signed and dated 1913 Oil on canvas 100.3 x 74.6 cm Signed with monogram and dated upper right: HMP This colourful still life presents an unusual combination of objects including a cauliflower, a blue and white jug in an east German design (specifically that of Saxony), and … Read more

 Taking Root: The Sustaining Life of Trees